 CONGRESSIONAL.

 RICHMOND, Oct.
-7.

-In the Senate the House bill to provide shoes for the army, was passed.
-Also House bill to establish places of rendezvous in the several Congressional districts, for the examination by Surgeons of Conscripts.
-The residue of the open session was occupied in the discussion of constitu-tional questions arising from the consideration of the bill to punish insurrection or rebellion against the Confederate States, and the bill to extend the provisions of the Sequestration act to persons with-in the Confederate States, who refuse to support the Confederate Government.
-The former was indefinitely postponed; the other was laid upon of the house."
-The bill authorizing the suspension of the writter of habeas corpus was discussed until the hour of adjournment.
+7. In the Senate the House bill to provide shoes geons of Conscripts.
+[The residue of the open session was occupied in the discussion of constitutional questions arising from the consideration of the bill to punish insurrection or rebellion against the Confederate States, and the bill to extend the provisions of the Sequestration act to persons within the Confederate States, who refuse to support the Confederate Government.
+The former was of habeas corpus was discussed until the hour of adjournment.
+DIED:

-In the House, the Senate bill was passed authorizing the President to receive into the service certain regiments and battalions
+In the House, the Senate bill was passed anthorizing the President to receive into the service certain regiments and battalions heretofore

-Mr. Bourdinat, the delegate from the Charo-kee nation, was admitted to a seat within the bar
+Mr. Bourdinat, the delegate from the Cherokee nation, was admitted to a seat within the bar of the house.
+The bill authorizing the suspension of the writ